 Tidal and ocean currents have not been a strong focus of earlier examinations of calving.
 Tidal currents certainly influence floating glaciers (Legresy et al., 2004) and might also be considered to be a driver of failure.
 Synchronicity of calving with spring tides would be evidence of this.
-However, the present calving took place a day prior to pean tides (Goring and Pyne, 2003).
-Conversely the calving in 1990 took place a few neap tides (Goring and Pyne, 2003).
+However, the present calving took place a day prior to neap tides (Goring and Pyne, 2003).
 Conversely the calving in 1990 took place a few days before spring tide.